SimonTanner/CV/README.md

 ## Simon Tanner

-I’ve been called many things in my life, but one of the words that keeps coming up is poly-math.
-I have a degree in Interior & Architectural design and more recently graduated from studying Theoretical Physics at UCL.
-I've also tried my hand at music and worked on an EP with Grammy award winning artists, Basement Jaxx, as a lyricist & lead vocalist.
+Coding has become my passion since I 1st started teaching myself python back in late 2015.
+Learning new tech and trying to find solutions to the problems faced in software development fills me with the excitement and motivation of a child has who's just been given a shiny new toy.
+Only the possibilities are almost limitless to what you can achieve.

-I've also managed to combine my love of Maths, Physics, Design, Architecture and Coding into a clothing project called Biodesic, which allows me to edit & visualise the data from a 3D model of a garment and tweak it to make the measurements precise, saving a huge amount of time.
-(Please check it out - https://github.com/SimonTanner/BioDesic-Pattern-Fitter.)
+Being a good developer requires a constant desire to learn.
+I love studying and even went back to university in 2010 to study Theoretical Physics, at UCL, after rediscovering my love of Maths and problem solving in a more logical/analytical field.
+Fast forward to 2017, and I decided to I needed to immerse myself in software development by undertaking an intense 12 week coding bootcamp at Maker's Academy.
+Not only was I learning and writing code in new languages & frameworks such as ruby, rails & javascript, but I was beginning to learn and understand many of the principles of good design such as OOP and TDD as well as how to structure projects, e.g. MVPs, user stories, etc.

-Whilst this was a great learning experience, I realised I needed to learn more.
-And that’s where Maker’s Academy came in.
 In just 16 weeks I was able to learn the following technologies & methodologies:

 * Object Oriented Design & Programming